 My guidebooks in the digital world

-The second line of development in my world of guidebooks is the digital line.
+The second line of development in my world of travel guidebooks is the digital line.
 I have like so many others moved in the direction of using internet resources.
-There are two trails here:
+There are two trails here.

 One of them is the mix between paper and net in which I have collected an assorted range of links and text from various sources on the internet and aggregated that content into one singular file.
 That file is printed.